threlte/threlte/README.md

 } = useThrelte()
 ```

-If your frame loop is set to `'on-demand'` and you are manually editing objects or materials, be sure to request a rerender:
+If your frame loop is set to `'demand'` and you are manually editing objects or materials, be sure to request a rerender:

 ```ts
 const { invalidate } = useThrelte()